WHAT DOES TRANSGENDER MEAN?

 If you landed on this website there’s a decent chance I directed you here myself, so you’re likely a friend or colleague.
 You might be wondering how all of this affects me personally, and what you should know about how I identify.
 Or you may not know me or care at all, in which case skip down to the resources section below. 😉

 I fall under the wide transgender umbrella and the sub-umbrella of non-binary trans identities, as an agender person.
-I wrote a bit about what agender means for me here.
 I also strongly connect with the neurodivergent term “gendervague”, which I’m sure I’ll write a blog post about at some point in the near future.

 While my identity is not up for debate, I’m happy to have respectful discussions if they are rooted in a desire to learn and grow.
 I ask that you start with the resources on this website, since many of your questions will be answered there and it will require less emotional energy and spoons from me.